-- 15.02 Employees annual leave balances as of October 1, 2014 are hereby frozen and placed into a separate account.
-Employees shall continue to accrue annual leave at their designated rate, but shall be limited to a maximum accrual of twenty-five days. - 15.03 Employees may use annual leave from their frozen account, but any such hours used from the frozen account cannot be replaced or replenished. - 15.04 Upon separation from employment, the Employee shall be paid for all accrued but unused annual leave.
+- 15.02 Employees annual leave balances as of October 1, 2014, are hereby frozen and placed into a separate account.
+Employees shall continue to accrue annual leave at their designated rate, but shall be limited to a maximum accrual of 25 days. - 15.03 Employees may use annual leave from their frozen account, but any such hours used from the frozen account cannot be replaced or replenished. - 15.04 Upon separation from employment the Employee shall be paid for all accrued but unused annual leave. - 15.05 The Parties agree that Department Heads shall have the discretion to approve or deny an Employee's request to use annual leave that is accrued at the time when the Employee wishes to use the leave; that the Department Head shall determine whether the needs of the Department permit or deny variance from the permissive guidelines regarding annual leave found at the Personnel Rules of the City of Vero Beach; and that Department Heads shall have the autonomy to determine procedures for using annual leave specific to their own Department.
+The Parties agree that, within the established practices of each Department, no leave request will be unreasonably denied.
+The Parties further agree that a standardized form for annual leave requests will be developed by the labor Management Committee after the effective date of this Agreement. - 15.06 The Parties agree that a standardized form for annual leave, which was developed

-- 15.05 The parties agree that Department Heads shall have the discretion to approve or deny an Employee's request to use annual leave that is accrued at the time when the Employee wishes to use the leave; that the Department Head shall determine whether the needs of the Department permit or deny variance from the permissive guidelines regarding annual leave found at the Personnel Rules of the City of Vero Beach; and that Department Heads shall have the autonomy to determine procedures for using annual leave specific to their own Department.
-The parties agree that, within the established practices of each Department, no leave request will be unreasonably denied. - 15.06 The parties further agree that a standardized form for annual leave, which was developed by the Labor Management Committee, will be used for requesting annual leave. - 15.07 A minimum of 24-hour notice should be given when scheduling annual leave except for emergency situations when personal leave has been exhausted.
-Requests for annual leave shall be considered based upon the order submitted.
-Ties go to the person with the most seniority. - 15.08 In the event an Employee has reached the maximum annual accrual of twenty-five days, or will reach the maximum accrual by the next pay period, and he gives at least 3 days' notice of the need to take annual leave but the request is denied by the City because of operational needs, the City will pay the Employee for the value of the accrued annual leave the Employee will not accrue because he has reached the maximum accrual.
+- by the Labor Management Committee, will be used for requesting annual leave time. - 15.07 A minimum of 24 hour notice shall be given when scheduling annual leave, except in emergency situations when personal leave has been exhausted.
+Requests for annual leave shall be considered based upon the order submitted and the business needs of the City.
+City seniority shall be used to break any tie in approval of annual leave requests. - 15.08 In the event an Employee has reached the maximum annual accrual of twenty-five days, or will reach the maximum accrual by the next pay period, and he gives at least 3 days' notice of the need to take annual leave but the request is denied, the City will pay the Employee for the value of the accrued annual leave the Employee will not accrue because he has reached the maximum accrual.